-- Pneumothorax: This is when there is an increase of air present between the lungs and their corresponding pleural membranes.
+- Pneumothorax: An increase of air between the lungs and their corresponding pleural membranes.

 - Respiratory failure.

-- Polycythemia Vera: This happens when there is an exaggerated production of red blood cells to compensate the lack of entering oxygen.
-The problem with this is that it increases blood thickness and due to the amount of circulating erythrocytes, small capillaries can become jammed.
+- Polycythemia Vera: An excessive production of red blood cells to compensate for the lack of entering oxygen.
+It thickens the blood and, due to the number of circulating erythrocytes, small capillaries can block.

 (1, 5) Body height as risk factor for emphysema in COPD.
 Miniati, M., Bottai, M., Pavlickova, I. & Monti, S. Scientific Reports.
 2016. https://www.nature.com/articles/srep36896